-The Lacey Act is a United States law, a landmark piece of legislation, which bans the trafficking of illegal wildlife, fish, plants and other natural resources into the United States.
+The Lacey Act is a United States law that bans the trafficking of illegal wildlife, fish, plants and other natural resources in or out of the United States.

 Under this act, it is against the law to import, export, sell, acquire, or purchase any of the aforementioned products and wildlife if they are taken, possessed, transported, or sold in violation of U.S. or Indian law or in interstate or foreign commerce involving any fish, wildlife, or plants taken, possessed, or sold in violation of State or foreign law.

 The Lacey Act was amended in 2008 to include plants and their products, such as timber and paper.
-This legislation is the world’s first to ban on trade in illegally wood sourced products.
+This landmark legislation is the world’s first to ban trade in illegally sourced wood products.
 Additionally, the law enforces civil and criminal penalties for the illegal trade of animals and plants.
-Its point is to protect international or domestic law and to prevent the spread of invasive, or non-native species.
+The goal of the Lacey Act is to protect international and domestic law and prevent the spread of invasive, or non-native species.

 Need more support?
 If you did not find what you were looking for, contact us for further help!CONTACT US